DPS2022/diffusion-posterior-sampling/README.md

 <!-- See more results in the [project-page](https://jeongsol-kim.github.io/dps-project-page) -->

 ## Abstract
-In this work, we extend diffusion solvers to efficiently handle general noisy (non)linear inverse problems via the Laplace approximation of the posterior sampling.
+In this work, we extend diffusion solvers to efficiently handle general noisy (non)linear inverse problems via the approximation of the posterior sampling.
 Interestingly, the resulting posterior sampling scheme is a blended version of the diffusion sampling with the manifold constrained gradient without strict measurement consistency projection step, yielding more desirable generative path in noisy settings compared to the previous studies.

 ![cover-img](./figures/cover.jpg)